You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

-Download on an overview of all the different types of math data scientists need to know in this blog post from Elite Data Science.
+Download an overview of all the different types of math data scientists need to know in this blog post from Elite Data Science.

 Step Two: Introduce yourself to coding.

-Prior to any formal data science training, you don’t have to be an experienced programmer, but you have to be comfortable with breaking down bigger problems into smaller ones that a computer can understand.
+Before any formal data science training, you don’t have to be an experienced programmer, but you have to be comfortable with breaking down bigger problems into smaller ones that a computer can understand.
 Some experience with coding will help you to get started, but ultimately, to become a data scientist, you’ll need to know Python and SQL.

-Navigate basics of coding.
+Navigate the basics of coding.
 Knowing variables, conditionals and loops will help.
 This article on Open Book Project provides some guidance.